awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

 + `NotificationProperty` – A [NotificationProperty](#aws-glue-api-jobs-job-NotificationProperty) object\.

   Specifies the configuration properties of a job notification\.
++ `GlueVersion` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Custom string pattern #13](aws-glue-api-common.md#regex_13)\.

+  Glue version determines the versions of Apache Spark and Python that AWS Glue supports\.
+The Python version indicates the version supported for jobs of type Spark\.

+  For more information about the available AWS Glue versions and corresponding Spark and Python versions, see [Glue version](https://docs.aws.amazon.com/glue/latest/dg/add-job.html) in the developer guide\.

 ## Operations<a name="aws-glue-api-jobs-job-actions"></a>
 + [CreateJob Action \(Python: create\_job\)](#aws-glue-api-jobs-job-CreateJob)